 The nut trees planted here consist of a large mix of walnuts, sweet chestnuts, hazelnuts and pine, and many different varieties of each tree, to create

-resilience and resistance to diseases.
-Thanks to the presence of the Baltic sea and the southern location, the autumns are very mild and walnuts have grown for a long time in the region.
+Thanks to the proximity of the Baltic sea and the southern location, autumns are very mild and walnuts have grown for a long time in the region.

 THE SURVIVAL OF THE MOST CONNECTED IN A HUGE DIVERSITY